 Since this seems to of some urgency, and diagnosing some problems can take awhile, I'd go ahead and buy a cheap $15 wired mouse and give that a try first.
-Get your work done, (if possible) then tackle the problem.
+Get your work done, (if possible) then

 If you've installed or updated/patched the OS, any programs, or any drivers recently that could also cause problems.